Home Tap to Call Now

 Finding the Correct Type of Paint for the Job

-Choosing the right shade of paint for your project is sometimes a long and difficult process.
-Good thing that’s the only choice you’ll have to make, right?
+Choosing the right shade of paint for your project can be a long and difficult process.
+It’s a good thing that’s the only choice you’ll have to make, right?
 Unfortunately, it’s not.
-Another extremely important decision is what type of paint you need for your surface.
+Another critical decision is what type of paint you need for your surface.

-We’re sure a few people are thinking, “I’ll just go grab a can of the first thing I see and it will be fine.”
+We’re sure a few people think, “I’ll just grab a can of the first thing I see, and it will be fine.”
 This might get the job done in some situations.
-However, the stronger likelihood is that your project will need to be repainted sooner, show wear or damage faster, and depending on the surface, maybe not even stick at all.
+However, the more substantial likelihood is that your project will need to be repainted sooner, show wear or damage faster, and, depending on the surface, maybe not even stick.
 It’s all about the best way to match paint to the surface texture.
-Here are the four most common types of surfaces and how to decide which paint is best for each of them.
+Here are the four most common types of surfaces and how to decide which paint is best for each.

 Interior Painting Surfaces in Glastonbury CTInterior surfaces

 Ceilings, walls, and woodwork can all be painted with latex paint.
-But, that’s not all you need to know.
-Ceilings should be covered only with paint designed for ceilings.
+But that’s not all you need to know.
+Ceilings should be covered only with paint designed for them.
 These are usually of the flat white variety as they’ll show fewer lines from your roller.
 Plus, they won’t yellow over time.

 Latex is also the best choice for walls.
-Choose a finish that matches the space like an eggshell for bedrooms or dining rooms and satin for high-traffic areas or on cabinets.
+Choose a finish matching the space, like an eggshell for bedrooms or dining rooms and satin for high-traffic areas or cabinets.

 Latex is also a good choice for woodwork.
-Prime bare wood first and then choose a latex paint with a semi-gloss finish for the easiest cleaning.
+Prime bare wood first, then choose a latex paint with a semi-gloss finish for the most accessible cleaning.

 Metal surfaces

 Iron and steel surfaces should first be properly primed.
 Only then can you paint them.
-In addition, you will want to only use latex or oil-based paints.
+In addition, you should only use latex or oil-based paints.

-Now, in contrast, latex paints can be applied to aluminum and galvanized metal without priming the surface.
-And as a final note, all metals regardless of the type should first be primed if you are using oil-based paint.
+In contrast, latex paints can be applied to aluminum and galvanized metal without priming the surface.
+As a final note, all metals, regardless of the type, should first be primed if you are using oil-based paint.

 Masonry

-Painting your fireplace is trending with home DIY-ers and we’ve seen many of our Franklin Painting customers take on this project.
+Painting your fireplace is trending among home DIYers, and we’ve seen many of our Franklin Painting customers take on this project.
 After all, it’s a fairly easy way to update the look of your space without spending a fortune to redo the entire area.
-Choose an acrylic latex that is specially designed for masonry for best results.
+Choose an acrylic latex specially designed for masonry for best results.

 Painted Floors in Burlington CTFlooring